-Oakland, like so many other big cities, is hampered at every turn by its ties with Wall Street, yet no existing local bank can handle the size of the city’s budget.
+Oakland, like so many other big cities, is hampered at every turn by its ties with Wall Street, yet no existing non-Wall-Street bank can handle the size of the city’s budget.

 Along with three Oakland City Council members, we hosted a hugely successful forum on public banking at Oakland City Hall on February 9.
 See our front page for details and the video.
 The Oakland Post’s report on the evening is here and their photo is just above.
 Hoodline also provided a good write-up.

 On January 5, 2017, our own Susan Harman spoke at the City of Oakland’s housing forum.
 Here’s a Twitter video clip of her speech, thanks to TDL: